smaclell/smaclell.github.io/_drafts/essential-configuration.md

 title:  "Essential Configuration"
 date:   2014-09-22 23:11:07
 tags: design configuration
+image:
+  feature: essential-configuration.jpg
 ---

 I have been thinking about the idea that every application has a perfect minimum configuration.
-You know the Goldilocks Configuration that just feels right with the right amount of information.
+You know the Goldilocks Configuration that just feels good with the right amount of information.
 No more or less.

 New applications we wrote need **LOTS** of configuration to work.
 This has been a big sticking point for our users and for good reason.
 It makes things hard